-2. The army of the Syrian opposition, first called the Free Syrian Army (FSA), and also called the “rebellion” or the “insurgents”, never succeeded in constituting a centralized and coordinated force.
-Today it is composed of different groups and local brigades, dominated by fundamentalists, more or less radical.
-Financed by funds from the Gulf countries, the brigades, in most cases without real conviction, adopt an Islamic name which will give them access to this bonanza.
+2. The army of the Syrian opposition, first called the Free Syrian Army (FSA), and also called the “rebellion” or the “insurgents”, has never succeeded in constituting a centralized and coordinated force.
+Today it is composed of different groups and local brigades, originally formed by civilians who took arms.
+Heavily dependent on outside aid for support and equipment, little by little the army became dominated by fundamentalists, more or less radical.
+Funding from governments and private sponsors of the Gulf countries largely contributed to this islamization.
+The brigades adopted Islamic denominations – in most cases without real conviction – in ordre to have access to this manna.
 With its limited means, ASL loses fighters who join Islamist brigades who can equip them and provide them with a stipend to support their families.
 ASL waited in vain for help from the West which would have helped considerably in preventing the radicalization of many soldiers.

-Armed opposition groups control a large part of the northern part of the country, along the Turkish border, as well as the larger half of Aleppo, the economic capital, and also some rural zones around the principal cities: the outskirts of Damascus, Hama, Latakia et Deraa in the South.
-These zones, regularly bombed by the regime, are particularly targeted by Russian army since September 2015, leading large part of their population to flee towards the interior or outside the country.
+After having controlled the greater part of the country until 2014, the opposition army has retreated continually since the Russian intervention in Autumn of 2015.
+After its loss of Aleppo in 2016, the opposition army is essentially present in the region of Idlib, in Northwestern Syria along the Turkish border, and continues to control certain zones around the principal cities: the outskirts of Damascus, Hama, Latakia et Deraa in the South.
+These zones, regularly bombed by the regime, are particularly targeted by Russian army since September 2015, leading a large part of their population to flee towards the interior or outside the country.

 3. The Islamic State or Daech (its Arabic acronym) Present from the Spring of 2013, this formidable formation is composed of members who are 80% non-syrian, radical jihadists who come from all over the world.
 Its objectives are completely different from those of Syrian insurgents opposed to the regime of Bachar Al-Assad.
 Daech proclaimed in June 2014 a “Caliphate” covering a large part of Syrian and Iraqi territory.
 The Islamic State controls all eastern Syria near the Iraqi border, which is the cradle and the headquartiers of the movement.
 It has established itself by force and terror, pushing out the Syrian opposition forces, and subjecting the local population to its rules by committing atrocities.
 Since summer 2014, Daech is attacked by air raids of the international coalition led by the United States, and since autumn 2015 by Russian, French and British air forces as well.
 On the defensive, Daech has perpetrated worldwide bloody and spectacular terrorist actions, particularly in France, but also in Tunisia, Egypt, etc… (see below).